The United States will no longer be the biggest producer of content for Netflix…

 Mainly South Korean content

 Bloomberg examined the extent to which there is a “squid game effect” in viewing patterns on Netflix.
-After the start of squid game in the fall of 2021, several other non-English series entered Netflix’s top ten.
+After the start of squid game in the fall of 2021, several other non-English series made it into the top ten on Netflix.
 Just think about My name, The affection of the king and also instantly Hell.

 Overall, South Korea represents the most popular content on Netflix than any other country outside of the United States.
 Netflix decided to do something about it.